txttw/qwen-coder-lora/README.md

-# Fine-tuning a Coder model for specific code generation tasks
+# Fine-tuning a Coder model with LoRA for specific code generation tasks

 This project fine-tunes Qwen2.5-Coder-7B/13B with LoRA adapters to extend its code generation capabilities.
 Model size is constrained by this notebook to 7B/13B practically because a 35B or larger model would need multi GPU support.